Drivers have to follow the rules for driving restrictions. The rules say that a person cannot:

 For persons under the age of 21, your statutory summary suspension lasts:

-- 2 years for first time offender
+- 2 years for the first-time offender

 - 10 years for a third offense